tzhangchi/tzhangchi/README.md

 <br />

-Hi, I'm [zhangchi](https://www.yuque.com/zhangchi-qjghq), a passionate self-taught Full Stack web developer, focus on CRM saas and office saas.
+Hi, I'm [zhangchi](https://www.yuque.com/zhangchi-qjghq), a passionate expert engineer focus on CRM saas and Office saas.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

-- 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me: [@zhangchi](https://www.yuque.com/zhangchi-qjghq);
+💬 Ask me about anything, I am happy to help, 📫 How to reach me: [@zhangchi](https://www.yuque.com/zhangchi-qjghq);

 **Languages and Tools:**